-In June 2011, FASB issued an ASU related to the presentation of comprehensive income that will require companies to present the components of net income and other comprehensive income either as one continuous statement or as two consecutive statements.
+In June 2011, FASB issued an Accounting Standards Update, or ASU, related to the presentation of comprehensive income which requires companies to present the components of net income and other comprehensive income either as one continuous statement or as two consecutive statements.
 It eliminates the option to present components of other comprehensive income as part of the statement of changes in shareholders' equity.
 The standard does not change the items that must be reported in other comprehensive income, how such items are measured or when they must be reclassified to net income.
 This standard, which must be applied retroactively, was effective for interim and annual periods beginning after December 15, 2011.
 We adopted these standards on January 1, 2012, and have presented a combined statement of operations and comprehensive loss in our accompanying financial statements.